There are many types of human papillomavirus (HPV), and more than 40 of them can be transmitted sexually. They include:

 Sexual transmission can occur in the absence of penetration, orgasm or ejaculation.

 More rarely, an infected mother can pass the infection to her baby during childbirth.

-Vaccination is the best way for sexually active people to protect themselves against HPV infections and related complications.
+Vaccination is the best way for people to protect themselves against HPV infections and their complications.
 In Québec, the HPV vaccine is given free of charge under the Québec Immunisation Program.
 People not eligible for the program can get the vaccine from their doctor, which they must pay for.